zi46/Ace/README.md

 was added to the queue.
 ```
 POST   /v3/priorityQueue/add
+content-type: application/json
-Request: Order id to be added
+Request: Order id to be added. eg. 10
 ```

 Remove end point: <br></br>